Purity of arms: Criticism

 According to Avi Shlaim, "purity of arms" is one of the key features of "the conventional Zionist account or old history" whose "popular-heroic-moralistic version of the 1948 war" is "taught in Israeli schools and used extensively in the quest for legitimacy abroad".
 Benny Morris adds, "[t]he Israelis' collective memory of fighters characterized by "purity of arms" is also undermined by the evidence of [the dozen case] of rapes committed in conquered towns and villages."
 According to him, "after the war, the Israelis tended to hail the "purity of arms" of its militiamen and soldiers to contrast this with Arab barbarism, which on occasion expressed itself in the mutilation of captured Jewish corpses. (...)
 This reinforced the Israelis' positive self-image and helped them 'sell' the new state abroad and (...) demonized the enemy."

 Following the Qibya massacre, Yeshayahu Leibowitz questioned the moral character of operations of the Israeli army.
 He pointed out that contrary to the time of diaspora, Jews established in Israel have the possibility to resort to force and that while in 1948 they may have had no choice, at Qibya the Israeli nation showed its moral limits.

 A former head of the Mossad, Zvi Zamir, stated that the fact that Israel Defense Forces soldiers have shot at unarmed people on the Syrian–Israeli border showed the IDF's "purity of arms" was being eroded.

+Omar Shahabudin McDoom cites the "most moral army in the world" slogan, which he says is used to argue that Israel is a morally superior country that cannot commit atrocities, as a tactic in Gaza genocide denial.

-Dissenting Rabbinic opinion
+Rabbinic dissent

-Some rabbis oppose the stipulation of avoiding harm to non-combatants, arguing that Jewish law specifically rejects this requirement during wartime.
+Some rabbis have voiced their opposition to the stipulation of avoiding harm to non-combatants, arguing that Jewish law specifically rejects this requirement during wartime.
 Some instances: